jackm/j1939decode/README.md

 # J1939 decode library

-This repository builds j1939decode as a separate library.
+Decode J1939 CAN bus messages into a JSON string representation of what the payload data means based on the SAE standard.

 This library by default will attempt to read the file `J1939db.json` from the current directory to load in the J1939 database.
 If this file cannot be read, J1939 decoding will not be possible.
 This file name and path can changed by redefining the `J1939DB` C macro to point to a different filename.

-See below for how to generate the J1939 database file.
+***See below for how to generate the J1939 database file.***

 ## Building